fbpx

 Great ideas are simple ideas.

-If wecan’t explain an idea to others in a simple way, then it’s probably not a great idea.
+If you can’t explain an idea to others in a simple way, then it’s probably not a great idea.

-This doesn’t mean we need to abandon it, but we do need to give it more thought.
+This doesn’t mean you need to abandon it, but you do need to give it more thought.

-Because when we can’t explain an idea in simple terms, it means our idea isn’t fully formed.
+Because when you can’t explain an idea in simple terms, it means your idea isn’t fully formed.

-The process of learning to be able to explain an idea to others — even people who aren’t experts in our field —forces us to analyze the idea and determine whether it’s worth our time.
+The process of learning to be able to explain an idea to others – even people who aren’t experts in your field – forces you to analyze the idea and determine whether it’s worth our time.

-If we can’t ever explain it clearly, then we know to move on.
+If you can’t ever explain it clearly, then you know to move on.

-But if we get to a point where we can explain it in simple terms, it means we have a vision for it that can guide its development and increase its chances of success.
+But if you get to a point where you can explain it in simple terms, it means you have a vision for it that can guide its development and increase its chances of success.